marvelandsnap/shopify-skill-test/README.md

 ## About the starter theme

-Your skill test will incorporate a “bare” version of our Bootify starter theme, which includes our preferred folder and file structure, packages, and `gulp` tasks for compiling styles and scripts for development and production.
+Your skill test will incorporate a “bare” version of our custom Shopify starter theme, which includes our preferred folder and file structure, packages, and `gulp` tasks for compiling styles and scripts for development and production.

 Our Shopify themes are typically built using packages such as: